Integrate Katalon with Azure DevOps3 MIN READ

 Katalon Studio is a powerful automation tool to simplify Web, API, Mobile, Desktop Automated Tests.
 It can be utilized for integration with popular CI/CD tools such as Azure DevOps, Jenkins, TeamCity, etc.

 - Must have a Trial or Valid License (Always use your business email for trial Account).

-- Azure DevOps Service Account with the required permission.
+- You must have an Azure DevOps Service Account with the required permissions.

 - Installation of Katalon for Azure DevOps extension.